 The minor in Political Science may serve a variety of purposes and objectives.
 For students in majors where your intended career is increasingly involved with governmental regulation or policy (e.g., Business, Engineering, Education, Agriculture, Public Health), a minor in Political Science will help students gain helpful knowledge about how various organizations interact with, or are impacted by, political institutions and public policy.
 For students majoring in a related social science discipline, a Political Science minor may provide needed breadth to better understand your own field.
 Finally, we expect that some students may engage in a Political Science minor to help them make sense of an increasingly complicated political world that confronts them in their roles as citizens.

 The minor can be declared at any time, even if you only have a course or two completed or in progress.
-To declare a minor, please use our Advising Questions Google Form.
-An advisor will follow up with you on your Google Form submission, and schedule an appointment with you as needed.
+To declare the minor, please attend a Peer Advisor Zoom drop in session.
+Peer Zoom drop in session days, times and links can be found on the Current Students section of our Advising website here.

 To complete the minor in Political Science, you must: